LinZhou606/LinZhou606/README.md

 - 🏃‍♀️Transitioning to a career in actuarial science within the insurance industry, leveraging my background in Data Analytics and Data Science to provide predictive insights and analytical rigor.

-- 📚 Currently Learning: Advanced actuarial models and preparing for the SOA exams.
+- 📚 Currently Learning: Advanced actuarial models and preparing for the SOA exams (passed P Exam, 2024.11).

 - 💻 Recent Projects: Database management, ETL automation, predictive modeling, and data visualization.
 Feel free to explore my repositories for more details!